Tamalckb531/mern-blog/README.md

    1. Get the data with userId and userPosts length as startIndex
    2. Set the data in userPosts with previous ones.
    3. Remove the showMore button if data.post length is <9 as per the limit.

+_**Showing post Functionality Backend:**_

+1. api/post//deletepost/:postId/:userId trigger the deletepost function.
+2. deletepost :
+   1. check user isAdmin and the userId is matched with the userId in params.
+Work next if all ok.
+   2. find the postId and delete it with findByIdAndDelete method in mongoose.

+_**Deleting post Functionality Frontend:**_

+1. Delete Button :
+   1. Open the model.
+   2. set the postIdToDelete.

+2.Modal :

+      1. Yes, I'm sure trigger the handleDeletePost :
+         1.  close the modal
+         2.  call the delete api with postIdToDelete and currentUser.\_id
+         3. If res.ok than filter the delete post and set the other post in UserPosts.

 <hr/>